conffuzz/conffuzz/README.md

 - [7.
 Known Issues](#7-known-issues)
 - [8.
 Pin Overhead Measurements](#8-pin-overhead-measurements)

-**Link to the ConfFuzz NDSS paper data set: [NDSS Data Set](https://github.com/conffuzz/conffuzz-ndss-data)**
+**Link to the ConfFuzz NDSS paper data set: [[NDSS Data Set]](https://github.com/conffuzz/conffuzz-ndss-data)**

 ## 1. ConfFuzz High-Level Information

+ConfFuzz is an in-memory fuzzer aimed at detecting interface vulnerabilities in compartmentalized contexts.
 ConfFuzz supports sandbox scenarios (where an untrusted component is isolated from the rest of application containment purposes), as well as safebox scenarios (where a trusted, critical component is isolated from the application to protect it).
 It instruments arbitrary APIs and